 After clicking there, you will land on the Elementor interface.
 To have a clean canvas to work on, select page layout to “Elementor Canvas”.
 Add a new section, by clicking on the button provided and selecting the layout.

 Now, come to the left side of the interface and select widgets panels.
-To embed tweets to your blog or post, you will need an HTML block.
-Search HTML in the search box and drag-and-drop the block to the section.
+To embed tweets in your blog or post, you will need an HTML block.
+Search HTML in the search box and drag and drop the block to the section.

 To get the HTML code for the tweet, click on the three dots and select “Embed Tweet”.
 From there, you can get the HTML code for your tweet.
 To make edits like theme and language, click on “Set customization options” and after making edits update it by clicking on “Update”.
 Simply copy-paste the code to the “Content” field on the Elementor interface.

-And there you will have a tweet on the workspace and code on the “Content” section.
+And there you will have a tweet on the workspace and code in the “Content” section.
 If you know how to code, then you can make simple or advanced customization to your tweets.